College Betting Rules By State

 Montana

 Montana is another odd duck.
 The state lottery runs the show when it comes to sports betting, and it only has one app: Sports Bet Montana.
 You’re allowed to prep your bets in app at home.
 To place the wager itself, though, you have to be on-site at a retail location (though any location in the state that sells lottery tickets counts).
-Once you’ve made the trek, though, you’re allowed to bet on Montana colleges.
+Once you’ve made the trek, though, you’re allowed to bet on Montana colleges, including props.

 Nebraska